John L. Thornton: Recognition

-In 2007, Institutional Investor Magazine named John Thornton one of forty individuals who have had the greatest influence in shaping global financial markets over the past forty years.
+In 2007, Institutional Investor named John Thornton one of forty individuals who have had the greatest influence in shaping global financial markets over the past forty years.
 He received the 2009 Intercollegiate Tennis Association (ITA) Achievement Award, which every year honors one past participant in collegiate tennis who has made unique contributions to society as well as achieving excellence in their careers.

-Thornton appeared on the National Post's 2017 Power List of the most influential people shaping Canadian business.
+Thornton appeared on the National Posts 2017 Power List of the most influential people shaping Canadian business.
 The newspaper noted Thornton has "overseen a massive overhaul at Toronto-based Barrick" following which the company "has shed billions of dollars of debt and generated excellent financial results."

 In 2008, he was awarded the Friendship Award of the People's Republic of China, the highest honor accorded to a non-Chinese citizen.
-The Chinese government also named him as one of fifteen 'foreign experts' who have made the most significant contribution to China's development over the past three decades.
+The Chinese government also named him as one of fifteen "foreign experts" who have made the most significant contribution to China's development over the past three decades.